kno10/python-kmedoids/paper.md

 # Comparison of Algorithms

-Many existing software libraries for k-medoids only implement the (worse) alternating algorithm, or the (slower) original PAM algorithm.
+Many existing libraries only implement the (worse) alternating algorithm, or the (slower) original PAM algorithm.
 We want to show that using this package makes it easy to find better solutions in less time.
 In practice, it is feasible to run multiple random restarts of FasterPAM, because the run time of the optimization is usually smaller than the time needed to compute the (reusable) distance matrix.